Ik0ri4n/ik0page/src/content/blog/2023/02-09_kitctfctf-22-slots.md

 I will however show you the important functions and give some hints as to how you might understand them (using ghidra as an example, as I only use that decompiler currently).
 Additionally, I will give you some insights on my thought process.

+In case your starting out reversing with ghidra, I can recommend [stacksmashing](https://www.youtube.com/@stacksmashing) for an introduction and tips and tricks, the docs of ghidra itself on their [website](https://ghidra.re) or the [GitHub repo](https://github.com/NationalSecurityAgency/ghidra) and forums for specific problems.

 Another note before we start: please use the provided setup for testing to avoid problems because of different `rand` implementations!

 #### Backtracking from "flag.txt"

 As always, we could locate the `main` function from the entry point.
 In this case however, we can also quickly localize a `print_flag`-method by tracing the defined string "flag.txt".
-Going up one function, we find a method that is key to the program: `print_result`.
+Going up one function from there, we find a method that is key to the program: `print_result`.
 It contains the logic for deciding the result of the game.
 I improved the readability a bit here by generating a struct from the parameter value and by changing some values to named booleans to get this state: